d2tsb/PW23/README.md

   + GithubCrawler:
     Crawls a users Git(Hub) content/infos using the Github REST API, and displays it appropriatly, styled with CSS.

 ### About this Website
   Well the website and its core-elements were written in ~~ReactJS~~ -> is now ReactTs.
   ReactJS is a framework developed by Facebook to quickly create frontend web applications and uses NodeJS as its base, by involving HTML and CSS into the code.
   ~~This website is hosted with nginx.~~ -> now uses Deno App This website was built using yarn.

 ### Remarks and TODO
   This is one of my first websites.
-  This code maybe getting refactored, because the concepts aren't up-to-date.
+  This code may be getting refactored, because the concepts aren't up-to-date.

   - CSS -> SCSS with BEM (Block, Elements, Modifiers)
   - Remove inline CSS-styling
   - Refactor into components
   - fix the text bump, when switching between 'About and Preferences'

+### Dependencies
+  - NodeJS
+  - npm
+  - yarn
+  - nvm

+### Requisites
+  You have to add multiple files:
+  - `TextsWritten.tsx` in `src/__ressources__/text/TextsWritten.tsx`
+  - the images used in `public/images/*` and manipulate the path in `src/__ressources__/imageMap.tsx`
+  - `public/res/*` for the favicon

 ### Version
 #### install newest version of node